What is smart beta?

 Why consider smart beta?

-Smart beta strategies offer the potential for better-than-market returns along with the benefits of traditional index-linked strategies including broad market exposure, rules-based implementation, and low cost.
+Smart beta strategies offer the potential for better-than-market returns along with the benefits of traditional index-linked strategies including broad market exposure, rules-based implementation, transparency, high capacity, and low cost.
+Smart beta strategies can complement or replace both active strategies and passive (market-cap) indices and are a strong addition to the long-only equity portion of a portfolio.

 What role did Research Affiliates play in the smart beta evolution?

-The term “smart beta” is somewhat new, but smart beta strategies are not at all new.
-In 2005 Rob Arnott and Jason Hsu, along with their co-author Philip Moore, published the article "Fundamental Indexation" in the Financial Analysts Journal.
-They introduced a new way of thinking about index investing, a rules-based approach to security selection and weighting that was unrelated to the market-cap approach around since the mid-1970s.
-Also in 2005, Research Affiliates introduced the Research Affiliates Fundamental Index™, or RAFI™, around which a series of investment vehicles tied to the index (exchange-traded funds) were launched.
+Although the term “smart beta” is somewhat new, the concept is not.
+In 2005, Rob Arnott and Jason Hsu, along with their co-author Philip Moore, published the article "Fundamental Indexation" in the Financial Analysts Journal.
+They introduced a new way of thinking about index investing, a rules-based approach to security selection and weighting that was unrelated to the popular market-cap approach that began in the mid-1970s.
+Also, in 2005, Research Affiliates introduced the Research Affiliates Fundamental Index™, or RAFI™, and a series of investment vehicles tied to the index (exchange-traded funds) were launched.
 Clearly, Research Affiliates was offering investors smart beta strategies long before the term smart beta even existed.